Longshot (Marvel Comics): 1980s

 After the miniseries, Longshot joined the X-Men in Uncanny X-Men Annual #10 in 1986, and remained with them until Uncanny X-Men #248 (September 1989).

+1990s and after

+Longshot appears in a story arc beginning in X-Men #10 (July 1992) by Jim Lee.
 He subsequently made occasional appearances in various Marvel books, such as Exiles, the 1997 one-shot Fools, and X-Factor (vol. 3), a book whose cast he joined in issue #35 (November 2008).
 He remained a part of that cast until that book's cancellation in 2013.

 In November 2013, Marvel premiered Longshot Saves the Marvel Universe, a four-issue miniseries written by Christopher Hastings and illustrated by Jacopo Camagni.

 Fictional character biography

 Origins

 Longshot is an artificially created humanoid life-form, with the ability to defy probability.
 He is from an alternate dimension known as "Mojoworld" or the "Mojoverse".
 He is one of many slaves created by genetic engineers in the employ of Mojoworld's masters, the grossly obese, virtually immobile Spineless Ones, who are ruled by the media-obsessed delusional maniac Mojo.
 The head geneticist, Arize, gave Longshot and his other creations (such as the ram-headed Quark) free will and a conscience, hoping that one day they would rise up against their masters.
 Longshot and many of his fellow slaves rebel against the slave-masters.
 They undergo a mystical ritual that gives them the power to create good luck for themselves.
 Despite this power, their masters win the war due to their superior weaponry and the limits of the slaves' luck.
 Longshot is rendered amnesiac by the Spineless Ones, but he manages to flee from Mojoworld to Earth.
 A number of Mojo's servants, led by the hound-like Gog and Magog, pursue him, but are stuck between Longshot's world and Earth.
 Unable to remember his real name, Longshot becomes an adventurer, taking his name after several humans call him Longshot due to his incredible good luck.
 While recovering, Longshot befriends the human stunt-woman named Ricochet Rita and works as a movie stuntman himself.
 He also adopts the docile Magog, who he renames "Pup".
 Finally, Mojo and his assistant Spiral follow Longshot to Earth.
 Longshot battles Spiral and defeats Mojo with the aid of Ricochet Rita, Quark, and Doctor Strange, who then send Mojo and his minions back to the Mojoverse.
-Longshot, Quark, and Rita return to the Mojoverse to free the other slaves where they form the Freeman branch.
+Longshot, Quark, and Rita return to the Mojoverse to free the other slaves.